-A wide range of scientific problems and engineering designs is founded on the study of complex systems with dynamics spanning multiple spatio-temporal scales.
-Examples include protein dynamics~\cite{mcleish2013allostery}, turbulence~\cite{wilcox1988multiscale}, brain~\cite{dura2019netpyne} and cancer dynamics~\cite{deisboeck2010multiscale}, climate~\cite{climatenas}, ocean dynamics~\cite{mahadevan2016impact} and social systems~\cite{bellomo2011modeling}.
+Some of the most important scientific advances and engineering designs are founded on the study of complex systems that exhibit dynamics spanning multiple spatiotemporal scales.
+Examples include protein dynamics~\cite{Rackovsky2020}, morphogenesis~\cite{Gilmour2017}, brain dynamics~\cite{Robinson2005}, climate~\cite{climatenas}, ocean dynamics~\cite{mahadevan2016impact} and social systems~\cite{bellomo2011modeling}.
 Over the last fifty years, simulations have become a key component of these studies thanks to a confluence of advances in computing architectures, numerical methods and software.
 Large scale simulations have led to unprecedented insight, acting as in-silico microscopes~\cite{lee2009discovery} or telescopes to reveal the dynamics of galaxy formations~\cite{springel2005simulations}.
 At the same time these simulations have led to the understanding that resolving the full range of spatio-temporal scales in such complex systems will remain out of reach in the foreseeable future.